kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I have never seen him in the vicinity of my building before.
 - Did he come into my apartment after that?
 - He'll be in the LinguaLogic records and I'd recognize him in an instant.
+- I'm guessing at this stage everyone in the town expected me to be dead within weeks.

 ## VSSH collects his aware at the Palau d'Arts